 Pfizer’s position in R&D

-Pfizer engages in a variety of partnerships and initiatives, whose long-term goals include end-to-end integration of patient experiences and preferences through-out the R&D continuum, to product registration, and beyond.
+Pfizer engages in a variety of partnerships and initiatives, whose long-term goals include end-to-end integration of patient experiences and preferences throughout the R&D continuum, to product registration, and beyond.

 A few examples of how Pfizer is engaging with patients are listed below: